lavanchukka/NYC-Taxi-Trips-MS-Fabric-Project/README.md

 ```@addToTime(concat(variables('v_file_date'),'-01'), 1,'month')```

-Set the end date in stored procedure as v_end_date
+   i) Set the end date in stored procedure as v_end_date

-Set the start date in stored procedure as: @concat(variables('v_file_date'), '-01')
+   ii) Set the start date in stored procedure as: @concat(variables('v_file_date'), '-01')

-Now change the destination in copy activity to use existing table and run the pipeline.
+   iii) Now change the destination in copy activity to use existing table and run the pipeline.

 8)	Next create a metadata schema and create table metadata.processing_log